 THE VIRUS OF VARIATION: MAKING SENSE OF DEATH AND DATA USING PROCESS BEHAVIOR CHARTS

-Data has become the currency of our time, yet few in industry know what to do with it.
+Data has become the currency of our time, yet few know what to do with it.
 This has led to confusion about what constitutes a signal and what constitutes noise.
-It has spawned tools and techniques that promise to improve quality and reduce costs but instead distract and deceive.
+It has spawned tools and techniques that promise to improve quality and reduce costs, but their promise is never fulfilled.
 Things do no need to be this way.
-Deference to inferior analytical methods does not have to be the norm.
-Luckily, a solution to this widespread problem is within grasp!
+Deference to inferior methods does not have to be the norm.
+Luckily, a solution to this problem is within reach!

 Using the story of the 19th-century Hungarian physician Ignaz Semmelweis as a guide, The Virus of Variation teaches readers how to make sense of data using process behavior charts.
 By investigating the death-to-birth rates at Vienna General Hospital, the story of Semmelweis reveals the value of understanding variation and the mechanisms by which business and industry can diagnose and treat it.